TaitoUnited/taito-cli/README.md

 ## Usage

 Run `taito -h` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
 Run `taito COMMAND -h` to search for a command help; try for example `taito db -h`, `taito clean -h` or `taito test -h`.
-Write `taito ` and hit tab, and you'll get autocompletion for all commands.
+Write `taito ` and hit tab, and you'll get autocompletion for predefined commands.

 *But is it fun to use?
 Oh, yes!
 Enable the **fun** plugin, run `taito fun starwars` and grab a cup of coffee ;) TIP: To close telnet, press <kbd>ctrl</kbd>+<kbd>]</kbd> (or <kbd>ctrl</kbd>+<kbd>å</kbd> for us scandinavians) and type `close`.*